primiano/perfetto-docs/docs/analysis/metrics.md

 # Trace-based metrics

-## Background

-Using traces allows computation of reproducible metrics in a wide range of situations; examples include benchmarks, lab tests and on large corpuses of traces.
-In these cases, these metrics allow for direct root-causing when a regression is detected.
+_The metrics subsystem is a part of the [trace processor](/docs/TODO.md) which uses traces to compute reproducible metrics.
+It can be used in a wide range of situations; examples include benchmarks, lab tests and on large corpuses of traces.
+In these cases, these metrics allow for direct root-causing when a regression is detected._

 TODO: add a picture showing trace to metrics